 Ruth Miller Donaldson Endowment Fund

-Ruth met her husband, David H. Donaldson, while he was in the service during WWII.
+Ruth met and married David H. Donaldson while he was serving in the military during WWII.
 Dr. Donaldson came from a long line of doctors, and the couple settled in Pittsburg, Pennsylvania, where David practiced medicine and served as chief of staff at a major hospital.
-The Donaldsons had no children.
-They retired to Florida where playing golf was one of their many enjoyments.
+Mrs. Miller Donaldson maintained her interest in the arts, especially music and theatre, throughout her life.

 Ruth passed away in 2000 and Dr. Donaldson in 2010.
-Through the Donaldson Family Living Trust, the couple established the Ruth Miller Donaldson Endowment Fund upon their deaths.
-Income from the endowment will be used to provide scholarships for students who are from Iowa and who are in the music and/or theatre programs at the University of Northern Iowa.
+Prior to their deaths, the couple established the Ruth Miller Donaldson Endowment Fund to provide scholarships for students who are from Iowa and who are in the music and/or theatre programs at the University of Northern Iowa.

 2015-16 Ruth Miller Donaldson Endowment Fund Award Recipients: